mg979/vim-xtabline/README.md

 This plugin tries to give you full control on the tabline.
 I wanted ways to:

 * switch between tabs and buffer mode
-* have buffers filtered on te base of the current CWD, or other criterias
+* have buffers filtered on the base of the current CWD, or other criterias
+* show only the most recently accessed buffers for the current tab (default 10)
 * rename tabs/buffers, and give them icons/separators
 * load/save customized tabs from/to disk
 * reopen closed tabs